Facilitate, Educate, Change

 After further flight training I obtained my instrument rating, I realized that I could fulfill a niche in the rescue world by helping to facilitate the movement of hounds – going to foster or forever homes – by airplane.
 At times it is the best way to save a dog.
 And after seeing the joy that both dogs and flying brings to people, the mission of HoundPilot was formed.
 I could combine dog rescue work and introducing people to aviation.

 HoundPilot was officially recognized as a 503(c)(3) tax-exempt nonprofit corporation in the Spring of 2018.
 Our website was revamped, and we are looking forward to working toward fulfilling our mission.

-On September 30th 2018 I obtained my commercial pilot certificate and am working towards my flight instructor certificate to incorporate future flight training into HoundPilot.
-We strive to work with shelters, rescue groups, and flight training schools to allow young people who might not otherwise be able to afford flight training, or be exposed to the possibility’s aviation offers, to trade volunteer hours with animal shelters for flight training hours.
+In 2019-2020 I obtained my commercial pilot, flight instructor, CFII, and multi-engine certificates.
+Where able within the regulations I hope to incorporate future flight training into HoundPilot.
+We strive to work with shelters, rescue groups, flight training schools, and other organizations to allow people who might not otherwise be able to afford flight training, build hours, or be exposed to the possibility’s aviation offers, to trade volunteer hours with animal shelters or hound rescue work for aviation opportunities.

 Coonhounds were Made in the USA – they were bred by the early settlers who needed dogs that could tree their prey in the forested colonies of America, unlike English Foxhounds who chased ground prey in the open fields of Britain.

 There are six distinct hound breeds: Black and Tan, Redbone, Treeing Walker, Plott, English and Blue Tick.
 Of course, there is also the familiar Bloodhound; popular in the USA though it is an European English breed.